Celebrity Chef Bobby Flay delivers inspired flavors and bold Southwestern fare with his iconic Las Vegas restaurant — Mesa Grill at Caesars Palace.

 WHAT TO EAT AT THIS SOUTHWESTERN RESTAURANT

-- We have built our Tequila selection with only 100% Blue Agave tequilas.
-For our restaurant, it is not about having the biggest selection, but the finest.
-Our signature margaritas include the Mesa Margarita, Prickly Pear Margarita and the White Peach Margarita.
-In addition, we serve the Partida Margarita, which is made with the simplest of ingredients; tequila, lime, agave nectar and water—no triple sec or sucrose of any kind—which results in an incredibly balanced and unique flavor.
+- The Tequila selection has only 100% Blue Agave tequilas.
+For Mesa Grill, it is not about having the biggest selection, but the finest.
+Signature margaritas include the Mesa Margarita, Prickly Pear Margarita and the White Peach Margarita.
+In addition, Mesa Grill serves the Partida Margarita, which is made with the simplest of ingredients; tequila, lime, agave nectar and water — no triple sec or sucrose of any kind — which results in an incredibly balanced and unique flavor.

 Bobby Flay discovered his culinary identity at 17 working as a cook at Joe Allen’s.
 Allen was so impressed with Flay that he paid the young cook’s tuition to The French Culinary Institute.
 Chef Flay first discovered the sweet heat of Southwestern ingredients working with Jonathan Waxman at Buds and Jams.
 Jerome Kretchmer offered Bobby Flay an opportunity at Mesa Grill, which opened in 1991.